 The world is structured across several distinct areas, each serving the game’s conservation narrative without feeling like arbitrary zones.
 The town itself, the surrounding countryside, and the nature reserve all connect legibly.
 Navigation is handled without maps or waypoints in the traditional sense: Alba’s phone doubles as her primary tool, and the interface stays out of the way of the environment.
 That restraint is a deliberate choice.
 The game trusts the player to explore rather than directing them towards every interaction.

-The wildlife photography system is the most distinctive element.
+The wildlife photography system is the most particular element.
 Alba uses her phone to photograph and identify 62 species: 50 birds, 11 mammals, and 1 reptile.
 The identification process is simple: point the camera, wait for the frame to lock, and the phone's built-in app handles recognition automatically.
-On PS5, the DualSense adds a gentle haptic pulse on each successful photograph, which transforms a button press into something that genuinely feels like a capture.
-The bird list is accurate enough that attentive players leave with real species knowledge, a quiet educational bonus ustwo earns without labouring the point.
+On PS5, the DualSense adds a gentle haptic pulse on each successful photograph, which turns a button press into something that genuinely feels like a capture.
+The bird list is accurate enough that an attentive player leaves with real species knowledge, a quiet educational return ustwo earns without labouring the point.

 The petition mechanic ties the wildlife work to the social fabric of the town.
 The writing is warm without being saccharine.
 The challenge is not in execution but in attention.

 What lingers is the real-world layer.
 For every copy sold or downloaded, one tree is planted via an Ecologi partnership covering reforestation projects in Madagascar, Mozambique, and Nicaragua.
-For players comparing the cosy genre across platforms, the best PS5 games of 2026 covers where conservation-focused experiences sit within the broader library.
+For a reader comparing the quiet genre across platforms, the best PS5 games of 2026 covers where conservation-focused experiences sit within the broader library.

 The supporting cast is sketched rather than developed.
 Ines, Alba's best friend on the island, accompanies the adventure with enthusiasm but limited depth.
 The town's adults are warm, occasionally funny, and ultimately willing to be convinced.
 The mayor is a functional antagonist.
 None of these characterisations are failures at the scale the game operates on: a three-hour experience does not need complex arcs, and the writing's priority is warmth over psychological texture.